jpmorganchase/salt-ds/.changeset/brown-sloths-change.md

 "@salt-ds/lab": minor
 ---

-Fix Tabstrip crashes when setting `activeTabIndex` to null
+Fix Tabstrip crashing when `activeTabIndex` is set to null